Tangible Personal Property Exemption?

 Proprietary Continuing Care Facilities

-Exemption for property used by proprietary continuing care facilities (196.1977 F.S.) – Any apartment in a continuing care facility certified under Chapter 651 that does not otherwise qualify for exemption under 196.1975 F.S or similar exemption or if the resident is not eligible for homestead exemption under 196.031 F.S. may be exempt of $25,000 of assessed valuation for each apartment occupied on January 1 and having a continuing care contract as defined under Chapter 651.
+Exemption for property used by proprietary continuing care facilities (Florida Statute 196.1977) – Any apartment in a continuing care facility certified under Florida Statutes Chapter 651 that does not otherwise qualify for exemption under Florida Statute 196.1975 or similar exemption or if the resident is not eligible for homestead exemption under Florida Statute 196.031 may be exempt of $25,000 of assessed valuation for each apartment occupied on January 1 and having a continuing care contract as defined under Chapter 651.
 An annual application is required with an affidavit from each occupant of an apartment for which an exemption is claimed stating that the person resides therein and in good faith makes that apartment his or her permanent residence.
 Nonexempt portions of property within the facility may be valued and placed on the tax roll separately.
 The facility owner is required to disclose to the resident the full amount of the benefit derived from the exemption and the method used to ensure the resident receives such benefit as either an annual or monthly credit to his or her unit’s monthly maintenance fee.
 The same applies to any non-qualifying resident who subsequently qualifies for the exemption.

 Affordable Housing Property Exemption

-Affordable housing property exemption (196.1978 F.S.) - Property owned by a charitable, not for profit corporation that provides any portion for affordable housing to eligible persons as defined by s.
-159.603 or natural persons or families classified as extremely low income, very low income, low income, or moderate income under s.
-420.0004 are exempt from ad valorem taxation to the extent authorized under s.
-196.196 and must comply with the criteria provided under s.
-196.195 for determining exempt status.
+An exemption for affordable housing (Florida Statute 196.1978) owned by a charitable, not for profit corporation that provides any portion for affordable housing to eligible persons as defined by Florida Statute 159.603 or natural persons or families classified as extremely low income, very low income, low income, or moderate income under Florida Statute 420.0004 are exempt from ad valorem taxation to the extent authorized under Florida Statute 196.196 and must comply with the criteria provided under Florida Statute 196.195 for determining exempt status.

 Multifamily projects that contain more than 70 units and meet the requirements of this subsection, which provide affordable housing and have recorded in official records an agreement with the Florida Housing Finance Corporation are exempt from ad valorem tax beginning with the January 1 assessment after the 15th completed year, provided they meet one of the additional requirements listed in this section.
 The exemption terminates if the property no longer serves extremely-low-income, very-low-income, or low-income persons pursuant to the recorded agreement.